riteshy1526/riteshy1526/README.md

 # 💫 About Me:
-Ritesh Kumar Yadav B.Tech candidate specializing in AI & Machine Learning (2023-2027).<br>Passionate about problem-solving and applying technical skills to real-world projects. <br>Experienced with Python, C, Java, DSA with Python and Frontend Basics .
+I am Ritesh Kumar Yadav B.Tech candidate specializing in AI & Machine Learning (2023-2027).<br>Passionate about problem-solving and applying technical skills to real-world projects. <br>Experienced with Python, C, Java, DSA with Python and Frontend Basics .

 ## 🌐 Socials: